elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/upgrade_review_algorithms.md

 ### Terminology

 - **Base version**: Also labeled as `base_version`.
-This is the version of a rule authored by Elastic and unchanged by a user.
-The algorithms use it as a point of reference to see if the rule is being updated at all in addition to seeing if the user has customized anything themselves
+This is the version of a rule authored by Elastic as it is installed from the `security_detection_engine` package, with no customizations to any fields by the user.

 - **Current version**: Also labeled as `current_version`.
 This is the version of the rule that the user currently has installed.
-If any modifications were made to the "out of the box" `base_version` of the rule they would be represented by the `current_version` of the rule.
+Consists of the `base_version` of the rules plus all customization applies to its fields by the user.

 - **Target version**: Also labeled as `target_version`.
 This is the version of the rule that contains the update from Elastic.